Sanitary Ball Valves Structure And Types

 Full Port Type/Full Bore Type

 A full port ball valve offers no flow restriction.
 That is to say, when the ball valve is open, the liquid can flow freely through it.
-This is achieved by making the ball larger than the path size, so that the hole bored through it can be the same size as the path.
+This is achieved by making the ball larger than the path size so that the hole bored through it can be the same size as the path.

 Standard Port Type

-A standard port ball valve does not have an oversized ball, and as a result the hole is smaller than the fluid path.
+A standard port ball valve does not have an oversized ball, and as a result, the hole is smaller than the fluid path.
 A standard port ball valve presents a small amount of flow restriction as the fluid passes through the valve.

 Reduced Port Type/Reduced Bore Type

-A reduced port ball valve, on the other hand, has an even smaller ball and an even smaller hole, which creates significant flow restriction as the fluid passes through the valve.
+A reduced port ball valve, on the other hand, has an even smaller ball and an even smaller hole, which creates a significant flow restriction as the fluid passes through the valve.

-Defined according to the valve body styles, there are five general ball valves: single body type, three piece body type, split body type, top entry type and welded type.
+Defined according to the valve body styles, there are five general ball valves: single body type, three-piece body type, split body type, top entry type and welded type.
 The differences mainly lie in how the valve pieces—especially the ball casing—are manufactured and assembled.
 Their operation principles are the same.